beeva-arturomartinez/beeva-best-practices/big_data/redshift/README.md

 Queries can be routed to different queues using Query Groups and User Groups.
 As a rule of thumb, is considered a best practice to have separate queues for long running resource-intensive queries and fast queries that don't require big amounts of memory and CPU.

+By default, Amazon Redshift configures one queue with a **concurrency level of five**, which enables up to five queries to run concurrently, plus one predefined Superuser queue, with a concurrency level of one.
+You can define up to eight queues.
+Each queue can be configured with a maximum concurrency level of 50.
+The maximum **total concurrency level for all user-defined queues (not including the Superuser queue) is 50.**

 ### Designing Tables

 Working with large datasets requires a high degree of resource optimization and we often find I/O, CPU, Memory or Disk bottlenecks due to wrong table designs.